sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 Variability would indeed be unexpected if each resampled question was effectively the same as the original.
 The implicit assumption here is that if an LM solves (or fails to solve) a given question once, it should always solve (or fail to solve) it when presented with the same problem but with different numbers.
-In other words, this assumes that LMs never make arithmetic mistakes---a very strong assumption, that is not mentioned or examined in the paper.
+In other words, this assumes that LMs never make arithmetic mistakes---a very strong assumption that is not examined or addressed in the paper.

 **Is this assumption valid?**
 For humans, it clearly is not.
 Even when solving the same problem with different numbers or subjects, humans can make (non-reasoning related) errors, such as arithmetic mistakes or copying a number incorrectly.
 The same applies to LMs.

-We demonstrate this empirically by looking at the performance of LMs on a basic addition task with varying digit lengths (e.g. "What is 147 + 562?").
+We demonstrate this empirically by looking at the performance of LMs on a basic addition task with varying **digit lengths** (e.g. "What is 147 + 562?").
 Consistent with prior literature that examines the impact of digit length on arithmetic performance [TODO CITE], we find that as the numbers get larger, accuracy declines, showing that simple arithmetic is not perfectly reliable.
-We go beyond digit length and also consider how the number of carry operations affects performance on this addition task.
+We go beyond digit length and also consider how the number of **carry operations** affects performance on this addition task.
-The figure below illustrates how the probability of answering a question correctly varies based on the number of digits $d$ of the numbers being added and the number of carry operations involved in the sum.
+The figure below illustrates how the probability of answering a question correctly is affected by the number of digits $d$ of the numbers being added and the number of carry operations involved in the sum.

 {% include figure.html
   path="assets/img/2025-04-28-towards-more-rigorous-llm-evals/addition_accuracy.png"
   class="img-fluid"
   title="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task" caption="Accuracy of Llama3-8b and Phi-3.5-mini-instruct on a simple addition task of adding two $d$-digit numbers.
+  We illustrate how the probability of answering a question correctly ($y$-axis) is affected by the total number of digits, $2d$, of the numbers being added ($x$-axis) and the number of carry operations involved in the sum (colour of the points).
+The size of the points indicate the corresponding total number of tokens.
+  For the purposes of this illustration, we group questions by number of digits and carry operations, and plot the average accuracy over 512 samples.
-Questions are grouped by the number of digits $d$ and the number of carry operations required, with groups containing fewer than 10 questions excluded.
-Results are averaged over 512 samples."
+  Groups containing fewer than 10 questions are excluded.
+  The full results of the logistic regressions can be found in the Appendix."
 %}

 The findings indicate that LM performance is negatively affected by both the number of digits and the number of carry operations in the sum.